jumanji46/remote-ssh-exec/README.md

 Usage:
  - place the php files in the Apache2 webserver (i.e. /var/www/html)
+ - open the index.php file within the web environment
- - open and login to a remote server by adding server address, username and password
+ - login to a remote server by inputing the server address, username and password in the form
  - edit ssh commands in the login.php script

 Additional notes: